Vets-Who-Code/march2021/phaseOneNotes/week_07.md

 ## ES6
 ### Arrow Functions
 - Function expressions are best for object methods.
 Arrow functions are best for callbacks or methods like map, reduce, or forEach.
-- Arrow functions do not have their own binding(can't use 'this' with arrow functions)
+- Arrow functions do not have their own binding(can't use 'this' with arrow functions).They do not have lexical scope.
 - Arrow functions cannot be used with contructors
-- do not have lexical scope
-- used in higher level functions a lot
+- Used in higher level functions a lot
-- use mozilla MDN documentation to reference.
+- Use Mozilla MDN documentation for further info.
 - Example of the difference between traditional and arrow functions
 ```
 // Traditional Function